Coterel gang

 The Coterel gang (also Cotterill, fl. c.
 1328 – 1333) was a 14th-century armed group that flourished in the North Midlands of England.
 It was led by James Coterel—after whom the gang is named—supported by his brothers Nicholas and John.
 It was one of several such groups that roamed across the English countryside in the late 1320s and early 1330s, a period of political upheaval with an associated increase in lawlessness in the provinces.
-Coterel and his immediate supporters were members of the gentry, and according to the tenets of the day were expected to assist the crown in the maintenance of law and order, rather than encourage its collapse.
+Coterel and his immediate supporters were members of the lesser gentry, and according to the tenets of the day were expected to assist the crown in the maintenance of law and order, rather than encourage its collapse.

 Basing themselves in the peaks of Derbyshire and the heavily wooded areas of north Nottinghamshire (such as Sherwood Forest) the Coterels frequently cooperated with other groups, including the Folvilles.
 Membership of the Coterel gang increased as its exploits became more widely known; most of the new members were recruited locally, but others came from as far away as Shropshire.
 Despite repeated attempts by the crown to suppress the Coterels, their criminal activities increased; by 1330 they had committed murder, extortion, kidnap, and ran protection rackets across the Peak District.
 They do not seem to have ever been particularly unpopular with the populace, and the secular and ecclesiastical communities provided them with supplies, provisions and logistical support.

 Possibly their most famous offence took place in 1332.
-A royal justice, Richard de Willoughby, was despatched to Derbyshire to bring the Coterels to justice, but before he could do so, he was kidnapped by a consortium composed of both the Coterels' and the Folvilles' men.
+A royal justice, Richard de Willoughby, was despatched on a commission of oyer and terminer in Leicestershire and Warwickshire, and was kidnapped by a consortium composed of both the Coterels' and the Folvilles' men.
 Each gang had encountered him in his professional capacity on previous occasions, and probably wanted revenge on him as much as they wanted his money.
 This they also received, as Willoughby paid 1,300 marks for his freedom.
 This outrage against a representative of the crown led King Edward III to launch a royal commission into the troubled area to bring the Coterels to justice and restore the King's peace.
 In the event, many gang members were arraigned, but all but one were acquitted; the Coterel brothers themselves ignored their summonses and did not even attend.

 The King was politically distracted by the outbreak of the Second War of Scottish Independence; this provided him with the opportunity to recruit seasoned men to his army while appearing to solve the local disorder.
-As a result, most of the Coterel band received royal pardons following service abroad or in Scotland, and James, Nicholas and John Coterel all eventually had profitable careers.
+As a result, most of the Coterel band received royal pardons following service abroad or in Scotland.
+James and the remnants of the gang received royal pardons in the aftermath of the battle of Halidon Hill in 1333, and the Coterel brothers all eventually had profitable careers.
 Modern scholars tend to agree that the activities and members of 14th-century groups such as the Coterels provided the basis for many of the stories later woven around Robin Hood in the 15th century.